eyalbh8/Assess-Loan-Repayment-Abillity/README.md

 ## matplotlib-pyplot
 To check the learning of the model

-## TensorFlow
+## TensorFlow, Keras, Sklearn
-Used to create a model
+Used to create, train and test the model and to make predictions